datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

 ```

 ### Get Projects
-Suppose that I get a board with the ID of `1`.
 If the user does not have permission to view the board, no projects will be returned at all.
 Returned projects are ordered by the name.

 ```sql title="Get Projects endpoint"
 SELECT *